Quick Links

 How To Create A Purchase Order In QuickBooks Online?

-The easiest way to create a purchase order in Quickbooks is by clicking the Icon-add purchase orderoption on
+The easiest way to create a purchase order in QuickBooks is by clicking the (+) option on the top right-hand side of your QuickBooks Online menu.

 That will open the below menu; click on the “Create purchase order” option:

-Once you click on the purchase order link, Quickbooks opens the following screen where you can key in the purchase order details.
+Once you click on the purchase order link, QuickBooks opens the following screen where you can key in the purchase order details.
 The screen is self-explanatory, but we have highlighted the key sections of the purchase order screen.

 The key section includes: